-True communication dissipation indicates a full tank of thought, a provisional suspending of present certitudes, but also keeps attention, lucidity, presence.
-On the contrary to true communication dissipation, digital fun buttons [en, blog] create and impose attention external to oneself.
+True communication dissipation indicates a full tank of thought, a provisional suspending of present certitudes, but also keeps attention, lucidity, and presence.
+However, contrary to true communication dissipation, digital fun buttons [en, blog] create and impose attention external to oneself.
 That is, like once upon a time within the previous century, the case for web 1.0 [en, wiki], where all attention and critical thinking was being (and still is, for some) directed and dominated, together with your expression ability and contribution restricted to the viewing user’s sub-identity.

-Another contrary to communication dissipation is encountered in social media coverage, where again the attention is imposed by a well-formulated event, external to yourself, of which you knew beforehand happening, by newsletter, tweet stream or press release to which you could assist by planning it into your google calendar [en, php] and then read about it, copy+paste-it or retweet it.
+Another contrary to communication dissipation is encountered in social media coverage, where again the attention is imposed by a well-formulated event, external to yourself, of which you knew beforehand happening, by newsletter, tweet stream, or press release to which you could assist by planning it into your google calendar [en, php] and then read about it, copy+paste-it or retweet it.

 All these distractive means do not allow you the respect to express yourself through communication but steal it away from you.
-They are pattern-generated, automatic, typical.
-You precisely know your self-expression rights will be restricted for at least a few tweets, posts, calls, for it is not YOUR content that you dissipate.
-This can all be admirable, sometimes, but that does not mean respecting one’s true self, it actually means discounting/disdaining it (“it”, formerly “him” or “her” as a person).
+They are pattern-generated, automatic, and typical.
+You precisely know your self-expression rights will be restricted for at least a few tweets, posts, and calls, for it is not YOUR content that you dissipate.
+This can all be admirable, sometimes, but that does not mean respecting one’s true self; it actually means discounting/disdaining it (“it”, formerly “him” or “her” as a person).

 Otherwise, you scatteredly waste your vision, waiting to be agreed upon.
 You genuinely express your pattern expecting to be resonated with.
 You mentally project the expectations of behaving towards being (living).

-In some other, more tragic cases, you just follow so that you can retweet; you subscribe only to copy+paste links; you only blogroll to be link exchanged or you add “friends” just to have your face booked by the criteria of all definitions set by yourself.
+In some other, more tragic cases, you just follow so that you can retweet; you subscribe only to copy+paste links; you only blogroll to be link exchanged, or you add “friends” just to have your face booked by the criteria of all definitions set by yourself.

 You are no longer a living being.
 You have become a pattern.

-Copyright © Marcus Victor Grant, 2010-present
+Copyright © Marcus Victor Grant 2010-present, all rights reserved.